-FSCS will pay out a total of up to £85,000 per person, per PRA authorised firm, i.e., 100% of the first £85,000.
+FSCS will pay out a total of up to £85,000 per person, per PRA authorised firm.

 It is estimated that this limit protects more than 95% of people.

 Joint Accounts

 For a joint account, each named person on the account receives FSCS protection of up to £85,000 for all eligible deposits.
 So two named individuals on the account will receive £170,000 in total (£85,000 each) if they do not have any other deposits with the same bank.